How to Integrate MinIO with Geyser Data for S3-Compatible Cold & Transitory Storage

 Create the destination bucket in Geyser (Step 1).

-Enable versioning on source MinIO bucket:
+Enable versioning on the source MinIO bucket:

 mc version enable local/my-hot-bucket